Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows six active transport stops operating within Southern Moreton Bay Islands.
-These include a mix of ferry services.
-One route serves all these stops collectively providing 407 weekly passenger trips.
+Transport analysis shows six active stops operating in Southern Moreton Bay Islands.
+These stops offer a mix of ferry services.
+There is one route serving these stops, collectively providing 407 weekly passenger trips.

-Transport accessibility is rated as limited with residents typically located 2688 meters from the nearest stop.
-Service frequency averages 58 trips per day across all routes, equating to approximately 67 weekly trips per individual stop.
+Transport accessibility is rated as limited, with residents typically located 2688 meters from the nearest stop.
+Service frequency averages 58 trips per day across all routes, equating to approximately 67 weekly trips per stop.

 Frequently Asked Questions - Transport